ashwinv1184/FPGA-VSD-Projects/README.md

 ## Internal Components:
 The module has three main internal components:

-1) Internal Oscillator (SB_HFOSC) instantiation - Stablises internal clock signal Configuration: Uses CLKHF_DIV = "0b10" (binary 2) for clock division
+1) Internal Oscillator (SB_HFOSC) instantiation - Stablises internal clock signal

+ CLKHF_DIV = "0b10" (binary 2) [enables for clock division]

-Control Signals:
+*)Control Signals:

-CLKHFPU = 1'b1 : Enables power-up
+i) CLKHFPU = 1'b1 : Validates power-up

-CLKHFEN = 1'b1 : Enables oscillator
+ii) CLKHFEN = 1'b1 : Empowers oscillator

-CLKHF : Output connected to internal int_osc signal
+iii) CLKHF : The output signal which is connected to the internal oscillator.

-2) Frequency counter logic driven by the internal oscillator - Implementation: 28-bit register (frequency_counter_i)
+2) Frequency counter logic driven by the internal oscillator:
-Operation: Increments on every positive edge of int_osc Test functionality: Bit 5 is routed to testwire for monitoring
-Purpose: Provides a way to verify oscillator operation and timing
+It implements a 28-bit register and increases or adds to a value which occurs at every rising edge (transition from low to high) of the int_osc signal.
+Bit 5 is interconnected to testwire for controlling, Provides a way to correct the working oscillator and timing.

-3) RGB LED driver instantiation with defined current parameters - Configuration:
+3) RGB LED driver instantiation with defined current parameters -
+Pattern:
 RGBLEDEN = 1'b1 : Enables LED operation
-RGB0PWM = 1'b0 : Red LED minimum brightness
+RGB0PWM = 1'b0 : Executes Red LED minimum radiance
-RGB1PWM = 1'b0 : Green LED minimum brightness
+RGB1PWM = 1'b0 : Executes Green LED minimum radiance
-RGB2PWM = 1'b1 : Blue LED maximum brightness
+RGB2PWM = 1'b1 : Executes Blue LED maximum radiance
 CURREN = 1'b1 : Enables current control
-Current settings: All LEDs set to "0b000001" (minimum current) Output connections:
+Current settings: The minimum current is set to all LEDs is "0b000001" Output connections:
-RGB0 → led_red
-RGB1 → led_green
-RGB2 → led_blue
+RGB0--(led_red)
+RGB--(led_green)
+RGB2--(led_blue)
 # Creating the PCF file:
-The PCF (Physical Constraint File) file has been refereed from this link given below: https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/VSDSquadronFM.pcf
+The PCF (Physical Constraint File) file has been referred from this link given below: https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/VSDSquadronFM.pcf

 led_red- set_io -> Pin 39